Write the correct ionic formula for the compound formed between e... | Channels for Pearson+

 Charge Balance

 Charge balance is a fundamental principle in forming ionic compounds.
 Each ion has a specific charge, and when combining ions, the total positive charge from cations must equal the total negative charge from anions.
-For example, in the case of Ca²⁺ (with a +2 charge) and S²⁻ (with a -2 charge), one of each ion combines to create a neutral compound, CaS.
+For example, in the case of Al³⁺ (with a +3 charge) and S²⁻ (with a -2 charge), the charges must be balanced to determine the correct ratio of ions in the formula.

 Recommended video: